NBA Trade Rumors: Sixers Could Offer Dario Saric And Robert Covington For Jimmy Butler, Per ‘Bleacher Report’

 — Adrian Wojnarowski (@wojespn) September 15, 2018

 In the proposed trade deal by Bleacher Report, the Sixers will be trading Dario Saric, Robert Covington, and Mike Muscala to the Timberwolves for Jimmy Butler.
 The deal works on ESPN‘s NBA Trade Machine.
-If the trade becomes a reality, it will help both teams in addressing the needs to improve on their roster.
+If the trade becomes a reality, it will help both teams in addressing their respective roster deficiencies.

-The Sixers will be acquiring a legitimate NBA superstar who can help Ben Simmons and Joel Embiid carry the Sixers to the NBA Finals next season.
+The Sixers will be acquiring a legitimate NBA superstar who can help Ben Simmons and Joel Embiid carry the club to the NBA Finals next season.
 The acquisition of Butler will undeniably boost the Sixers’ performance on both ends of the floor.
-In 59 games he played with the Timberwolves last season, Butler averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field and 35.0 percent from beyond the arc.
+In the 59 games he played with the Timberwolves last season, Butler averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field and 35.0 percent from beyond the arc.

 Meanwhile, instead of losing Butler for nothing in the 2019 NBA free agency, the Timberwolves will receive two young players who fit the timeline of Karl-Anthony Towns and Andrew Wiggins.
 Robert Covington could replace Butler in the wing, giving the Timberwolves an incredible defender who can post a threat from beyond the arc.

 Dario Saric could replace Taj Gibson as the Timberwolves starting power forward next season.
-He could form a formidable frontcourt with Towns and become Minnesota’s third scoring option.
+He has the potential to contribute to a formidable frontcourt with Towns, and to become Minnesota’s third scoring option.